 Also known as an entrance feeder, our Boardman feeder is a white plastic feeding tray that fits into the entrance of your hive.
 It is used with a quart-sized canning jar which screws into the metal lid inside of the feeding tray.
+The metal lid on the inside of the tray is a standard size mason jar lid measuring 2.875 inches in diameter.

 Each feeder comes with one metal lid with pre-punched 70mm holes.
 These holes allow for liquid to drip through once you’ve attached a jar with sugar syrup (Click here for a recipe).